-Dr. Mohindru is currently the CEO of Novasenta, an early-stage biotech company.
+Dr. Mohindru has been a director of our company since June 2021.
+Dr Mohindru was most recently the CEO of Novasenta, an oncology focused biotech company.
 In addition to Cardiff Oncology, she also serves as a director of CytomX Therapeutics, Inc., a public biotechnology company.
 From October 2020 to May 2021, she served as a director of SAB Biotherapeutics, a then private biotech company.
 From December 2019 to October 2020, Dr. Mohindru served as Chief Executive Officer of CereXis, a biotechnology company.
 Dr. Mohindru served as Chief Financial Officer and Chief Strategy Officer of Cara Therapeutics, Inc., a public biotechnology company, from August 2017 until December 2019.
 From March 2016 to July 2017, Dr. Mohindru served as the Chief Strategy Officer at Curis, Inc., a public biotechnology company.
 From April 2015 to February 2016, Dr. Mohindru served as Senior Vice President of Corporate Strategy and Investor Relations and from June 2013 to March 2015, Dr. Mohindru served as Vice President of Corporate Strategy and Investor Relations, each at Curis, Inc. In 2012, Dr. Mohindru co-founded ImmTox, Inc., a small private biotechnology company.
 From June 2011 to September 2012, Dr. Mohindru was a Senior Biotechnology Analyst at ThinkEquity, LLC, a research and investment banking firm.
 Previously, from June 2009 to May 2011, Dr. Mohindru was a Partner at Axon Healthcare Company, a strategic pharmaceutical and biotechnology consultancy firm that she co-founded.
 Dr. Mohindru was also a Managing Director at Capstone Investments in its investment banking division, a Vice President at Credit Suisse, and an Associate Research Analyst at global financial services firm, UBS.
 Dr. Mohindru completed her Ph.D. in Neurosciences at Northwestern University and she received both her B.S. in Human Biology and Masters in Biotechnology from the All India Institute of Medical Sciences, New Delhi, India.
 The Board believes that Dr. Mohindru's years of biopharmaceutical industry leadership as well as Wall Street experience provides her with the qualifications and skills to serve as a director.